danielharrell/open-eyes-lect-2017-18/Open.md

 open, even transparent.
 To ask about the meaning of "open", then, is to ask about the meaning of wakefulness, watchfulness, awareness.
-And awareness is arguably not just one way of being, but our way of being: the one that underlies all the others;
+And awareness is arguably not just one way of being, but our way of being: the one underneath all the others;
-the one that explains why we use the word "open" with such great scope, and as if it were already understood.
+the one that explains why we use the word "open" with such scope, and as if it were already understood.

+- There is also a sense in which asking about the meaning of "open" is to ask about the meaning of education.
+The connection of the word "open" to states of being also gives the word a different and deeper scope than from prosaic to profound.
+For it makes reference to others and to self at once.

+- Should negation come next as a topic?
+Or delayed until the introduction of the paradox?

+- In any case, I need to have a paragraph on how asking about the word "open" is *also* to ask about St. John's College.
+One strategy is just to claim this, mention that it might seem a stretch, and then introduce the cover of the viewbook that way.
+I will also need to explain the sense of this more generally.
+The earlier states of being refer to others, the final one (awareness) refers to the self.
+Another way to put this, with a nice consonance of words, is to say that the word "open" ranges over moments of solititude and moments of solicitude.
+This could be tied to learning, and what it means to be in a community of learning.
+(This suggests a different way to introduce this: talking about how the word also has a range over ways of being.)

 We can also appreciate the scope of the word in a deeper way.
 For if its range includes Combines solitude with solicitude. can also think of how this word combines a reference to self, in awareness, with a reference to others, The power in this word,

 <!-- In above paragraph, perhaps make explicit the doubleness
 in openness of self-referring and other-referring.
 Then link to a community of learning.
 To ask about the meaning of